• Skip to main content

 • Mac

-• Android
+• Internet

-How to Reset Network Settings in Windows 10
+How to Reset Network Settings in Windows 11/10

-Hence, make sure that you note down your WiFi Network Password and VPN Network details, before going ahead with the steps to Reset Network Settings on your computer.
+Hence, make sure that you note down your Wi-Fi Network Password and VPN Network details, before going ahead with the steps to Reset Network Settings on your computer.

-Steps to Reset Network Settings on Windows PC
+1. Reset Network Settings in Windows 11

 1. Go to Settings > Network & Internet > scroll down in the right-pane and click on Network Reset.